In this Guide

 Both the VX-1 and VX-2 from Leupold have fairly similar build quality.
 They’re a step above the Nikon, with improved waterproofing and fog-proofing.
 Plus, they’re both built in the U.S. and covered by Leupold’s legendary customer service.

 The VX-1 is the better choice for close-range shooting, since its lens set has a lower power range, and closer adjustments within 500 yards.
+If you don’t tend to go out beyond that distance, there’s no reason to spend more for the VX-2.

 The VX-2 adds a bit more magnification power, and is a good all-purpose upgrade along the same spec lines as the Nikon.
+If you want some more range, or are fitting to a larger weapon, it’s worth the extra bucks.

 On the other hand, the Leupold scopes are more than adequate for most shots within a rimfire range.
 They’re also engineered more precisely and with a higher level of clarity than you get with the Nikon.
 We generally prefer them, but fixed-magnifications scopes aren’t for everyone.
+If you like a more modern eyepiece, the Nikon is a perfectly worthy option.

 How to Shop for a Rimfire Scope